Requests for Information

-- The Property Information Center (PIC) allows you to search for property information by street address or tax account number (searches by owner name are available from the computers in the Joint Lobby Self-Service area of our office).
+- Property Information: The Property Information Center (PIC) allows you to search for property information by street address or tax account number (searches by owner name are available from the computers in the Joint Lobby Self-Service area of our office).
 You will find property assessment information as well as links to recorded documents and surveys at this site.

-- The Maps Online tool can answer many of your mapping and property information questions.
+- Mapping: The Maps Online tool can answer many of your mapping and property information questions.
 It is also integrated with Community Development's permitting system, so you can see permits that have been issued for a particular property.

-In addition, the Auditor's Office maintains copies of recorded documents online for you to search.
+- Recorded documents: The Auditor's Office maintains copies of recorded documents online for you to search.
 The Auditor's document search will provide you with the recording numbers of recorded documents related to specific parcels.
 You may alternately use the search tools in the Joint Lobby Self-Service area to obtain unofficial copies of recorded documents.

-To submit a Public Records request, we ask that you use the County's Public Records Request Portal.
+- Public Records: To submit a Public Records request, we ask that you use the County's Public Records Request Portal.
 Records requests are for existing physical records, not information.

 The Assessor's Office does not have records for: Permits, blueprints, lists of property's for sale or auction property, zoning information, or historical documentation.
 Please use the grid or the answers on our FAQ page to find out which resource may be available to you.